betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 "")
 ```

-- **BMP < what we specify** checking whether the event overrounds are less than the specific value that can be changed from cell E3 in the RATINGS tab
+- **CurrentBMP < BMP** checking whether the event overrounds (which is calculated in cell AC4 of the 'Market' spreadhseet) are less than the specific value that can be changed from cell E3 in the 'RATINGS' tab

 ``` excel hl_lines="6"
 =IF(